IsraelHikingMap/Map/README.md

 The maps can be seen at [IsraelHiking.osm.org.il](https://IsraelHiking.osm.org.il/).
 The site has additional facilities including customized trip planning and sharing, points of interest, trails, and route upload and download.

-Please see the [Licence terms](LICENSE.md) for using the repository and any tiles created using it.
+Please see the [License terms](LICENSE.md) for using the repository and any tiles created using it.

 Enjoy, open a OSM account, and add trails to make these map even better :-)